MMMMQQQQ/shacl-engine/README.md

 # SHACL Engine

+This implementation is deprecated!
+Please refer to the TopBraid SHACL API or similar implementations.

 ## Description
 * This is a Java project for an engine supporting the Shapes Constraint Language (SHACL).
 * It is based on this proposal: https://w3c.github.io/data-shapes/shacl/.